Collective advocacy for LGBTQIA+ people

 - Sharing your experiences and opinions helping you to have your voice heard.

 - Building skills and knowledge through LEARN and understanding your rights.

 - Meeting likeminded people and finding solace in community.

-Why is this group for LGBTQI+ people only?
+Why is this group for LGBTQIA+ people only?

-The LGBTQI+ community have their own unique experiences within the mental health system and have additional barriers and needs when it comes to accessing services and gaining support for their mental health.
+The LGBTQIA+ community have their own unique experiences within the mental health system and have additional barriers and needs when it comes to accessing services and gaining support for their mental health.

 We can experience discrimination, marginalisation and stigma which contributes to poor mental health and mistrust in services.
 There can also be stigma within our community between sexual orientation and identities which can lead to further distress.

 Research has shown that in the UK: